marjanabedini/data-science-portfolio/README.md

 ## Data Science Portfolio

-This repository contains a collection of selected projects completed during my M.S. in Applied Data Science at Syracuse University.
+This portfolio showcases selected projects completed during my M.S. in Applied Data Science at Syracuse University.

-The portfolio demonstrates practical applications of machine learning, data analytics, data engineering, data visualization, and cloud technologies using Python, SQL, Snowflake, dbt, Power BI, Tableau, and R.
+These projects demonstrate practical applications of machine learning, data analytics, data engineering, data visualization, and cloud technologies using Python, SQL, Snowflake, dbt, Power BI, Tableau, and R.

 Each project highlights a real-world problem, the analytical approach, the technologies used, and the insights generated through data.